 "Grand hotel" and "grande dame hotel" sound romantic and capture travelers' attention and imagination.
 But what do these terms refer to exactly?
 Why are there so many books and movies about grand hotels?

 "Grand hotel" and "grande dame hotel" mean the same thing, in masculine and feminine forms.
 In a word, a grand or grande dame hotel is an institution.
 It is the most important and most famous hotel in town, the one with all the stories (and a juicy scandal or two).
-The many ways a hotel can be important, and a grand hotel, are described below
+The many ways a hotel can be important, and a grand or grande dame hotel, are described below

 A Grand or Grand Dame Hotel Is the Big-Name Local Landmark

 A grand or grand dame hotel is the most famous hotel in its city, a place locals are proud to point out to visitors.
 In a major metropolis, there may be several grand hotels, all rivals.
 And in many European cities, the grand hotel is called that: Grand Hotel Bordeaux, Grand Hotel Stockholm, and so on.

-A grand hotel is a landmark as architecturally notable as the city hall or opera house, and very often claims designated historical status.
-These grand hotels play a big part in their city's lore, and locals all know it.
+A grand hotel is a landmark as architecturally notable as the city hall or opera house, and very often is protected by designated historical status.
+Grand hotels play a role in their city's lore, and locals all know it.